-The UK NSC recommendation on Varicella susceptibility screening in pregnancy (currently in consultation)
+The UK NSC recommendation on Varicella susceptibility screening in pregnancy (currently under review)

 Find general information about population health screening.